lyteword/chspurgeon-tod/volume-7/psalm-147.md

 **Verse 4.** *He telleth the number of the stars*, etc. Among the heathen every constellation represented some god.
 But the Scriptures show Jehovah, not as one of many starry gods, but as the one God of all the stars.
 He is, too, as he taught his people by Abraham, the God of a firmament of nobler stars.
 His people are scattered and trodden as the sands of the sea-shore.
 But he turns dust and dirt to stars of glory.
 He will make of every saint a star, and Heaven is his people's sky, where broken hearted sufferers of earth are glorified into glittering galaxies.— *Hermann Venema.*

 **Verse 4.** *He calleth them all by their names.* Literally, "calleth names to all of them", an expression marking not only God's power in marshalling them all as a host (Isa 40:26), but also the most intimate knowledge and watchful care, as that of a shepherd for his flock.
-Joh 10:3.— *J.J.
-Stewart Perowne.*
+Joh 10:3.— *J. J. Stewart Perowne.*

 **Verse 4.** *He calleth them all by their names.* They render a due obedience to him, as servants to their master.
 When he singles them out and calls them by name to do some official service, he calls them out to their several offices, as the general of an army appoints the station of every regiment in a battalion; or, *"he calls them by name", i.e.* he imposes names upon them, a sign of dominion, the giving names to the inferior creatures being the first act of Adam's derivative dominion over them.
 These are under the sovereignty of God.
 The stars by their influences fight against Sisera (Jud 5:20); and the sun holds in its reins, and stands stone still to light Joshua to a complete victory: Jos 10:12.
 They are all marshalled in their ranks to receive his word of command, and fight in close order, as being desirous to have a share in the ruin of the enemies of their sovereign.— *Stephen Charnock.*